Introducing two new highly acclaimed Fiction titles!

 Sirpa Kähkönen’s historical novel begins where source information ends.
 It opens the gates to experiencing the past in a sensory way; the characters live out the story as physical, sensual beings.

-Sirpa Kähkönen has published twelve novels of which three have been nominated for the prestigious Finlandia prize, one for the Tieto-Finlandia prize for non-fiction and one for the Nordic Council Literature Prize.
+Sirpa Kähkönen has published thirteen novels of which one (36 Urns: A History of Being Wrong) has won and four others have been nominated for the prestigious Finlandia prize and one has been nominated for the Nordic Council Literature Prize.
+She has also published three non-fiction titles, one of which was nominated for the Tieto-Finlandia prize for non-fiction literature.
 In 2022, Kähkönen received the Finnish Cultural Foundation's Grand Prize for significant achievements in culture.
+She has also written five stageplays.

 Awards and nominations: